rashevskyv/dbi/README_ENG.md

 ### Mounting the content of installed titles via MTP
 Go to "*Browse installed applications*" -> Choose apps you need to mount with `X` -> Press `A` -> "*Mount contents via MTP*"

+### Using DBI to Install Mods:
+1. Connect the set-top box in MTP mode via DBI
+1. Go to **Installed Games**, in the folder with the name of your game
+1. Go to **Mods & Cheats** folder
+1. Place your mod in the **Mods & Cheats** folder
+* **Be careful**, you need to put not the folder with the titleID of the game, but its contents!
+For example, you have downloaded the translation for the game Cadence of Hyrule, in the form of the archive `Cadence of Hyrule.rar`.
+Inside this archive you see a folder with the TitleID of the game - `01000B900D8B0000`.
+You need to unpack the archive, go to the folder `01000B900D8B0000` and copy the entire contents of the folder to **Mods & Cheats**!
+Not the folder `01000B900D8B0000` itself, but everything that is in it!
+In this example, the `romfs` folder

 ## Acknowledgements
 Thanks to [SciresM](https://github.com/SciresM) for [hactool](https://github.com/SciresM/hactool) (licensed under [ISC](https://en.wikipedia.org/wiki/ISC_license)) - DBI uses some data struct definitions from there